 They spent 3 hours waiting, and about 10 minutes in the Doctors office.
 He has Scarlet Fever.
 He was exposed to the virus between 12 hours and 3 days before the rash appeared, and it is the Strep Throat virus manifesting itself in a rash instead of a sore throat.
 They gave him his first round of medicine and we were given a prescription for the rest.

 Little known fact; even though we are Canadian citizens, with valid Ontario Drivers Licences, we are not entitled to an OHIP card (Ontario Health Insurance Plan, aka Provincial Insurance aka “free” doctors visits).
-Once a Canadian has left the country for over 6 months, or permanently left the Province, any health card is no longer valid, even if the card has not expired.
+Once a Canadian has left the country for over 6 months, or permanently left the Province, any health-card is no longer valid, even if the card has not expired.
 We haven’t paid into the system, after all.
 To use it would be considered insurance fraud.
-And since Canada isn’t a two-tiered Health Insurance kind of country, most if not all hospitals do not charge third party insurance providers for care.
+And since Canada isn’t a two-tiered Health Insurance kind of country, most if not all hospitals do not charge third-party insurance providers for care.
 We will be given a statement and the bill will be charged to the Credit Card that we provided during intake, and then we can settle the issue with our own Private Insurance.
 This lasts until the day we permanently return to Canada and reapply for a new Health Card.

 Friday morning arrives and guesses who else has a rash on their torso… the baby!
 Horray, another trip to the doctor!
-Oh what fun this vacation is turning out to be.
+Oh, what fun this vacation is turning out to be.

 Bytown Museum – Break For the Kids

 Right next to the Rideau Canal, its a cute little museum about ByTown and the early history of Ottawa.
 Looking for other ideas of what to do with the kids, the cashier suggested the Children’s Museum inside the Canadian Museum of History, just across the water in Gatineau.
-Perfect, I love that museum and haven’t visited since the big changes, and my favorite restaurant is in Gatineau – St Hubert!
+Perfect, I love that museum and haven’t visited since the big changes, and my favourite restaurant is in Gatineau – St Hubert!

 The walk seemed a lot closer when I was younger, and not dragging two whining children and jackets we no longer need.
 Canada is the only place I know where you can freeze in the morning and catch a sunburn in the afternoon.